 “Focus on the journey, not the destination.
 Joy is found not in finishing an activity but in doing it.” – Greg Anderson

 ‘Bout to get all philosophical again (sorry…), this is important.
-Too many people are so caught up in regrets of the past and hoping that the future holds something better that they completely ignore the present moment.
+Too many people are so caught up in regrets of the past and thoughts of the future that they completely ignore the present moment.

 “True happiness is… to enjoy the present, without anxious dependence upon the future.” -Lucius Annaeus Seneca

 Becoming so obsessed with the desired end result is a great way to neglect the process that gets you there.
 Enjoy the present moment.
 Don’t obsess over diet to the point of discomfort and disdain.
-Enjoy the present moment, enjoy the process of getting in the best shape of your life, enjoy the journey.
-Don’t obsess while in anxious anticipation of what the future holds.
+Enjoy the long, crazy process of getting in the best shape of your life.
+Don’t obsess in anxious anticipation of what the future holds.

 This was a post about diet, but it can be applied to any aspect of life.
 Again, obsession is dangerous and blinding, and it can cause your priorities to shift unfavorably.